tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 The ultimate source of time for the TigerBeetle cluster is Network Time Protocol (NTP).
 A potential failure mode with NTP is primary partitioned from NTP servers.
 To make sure that the primary's clock is within acceptable error margin, the cluster aggregates timing information from a replication quorum of replicas.
 TigerBeetle also guarantees that the time observed by the state machine is strictly monotonic.

-This high-quality time implementation is utilized for baseness logic (timeouts) and plays a key role in the internal implementation.
-Every object in TigerBeetle has a globally unique `u64` creation timestam which plays the role of synthetic primary key.
+This high-quality time implementation is utilized for business logic (timeouts) and plays a key role in the internal implementation.
+Every object in TigerBeetle has a globally unique `u64` creation timestamp which plays the role of synthetic primary key.

 ### Direct IO

 TigerBeetle bypasses the operating system's page cache and uses Direct IO.
 Normally, when an application writes to a file, the operating system only updates the in-memory cache and the data gets to disk later.
 This is a good default for the vast majority of the applications but TigerBeetle is an exception.
 It instructs the operating system to read directly from and write directly to the disk, bypassing any caches (refer to this [excellent article](https://transactional.blog/how-to-learn/disk-io) for the overview of the relevant OS APIs).

 Bypassing page cache is required for correctness.
 While operating systems provide an `fsync` API to flush page cache to disk, it doesn't allow handling errors reliably:
 [Can Applications Recover from fsync Failures?](https://www.usenix.org/system/files/atc20-rebello.pdf)

 The second reason to bypass the cache is the general principle of avoiding dependencies and reducing assumptions.
 Concretely, TigerBeetle require neither the OS to provide page cache nor a file system by virtue of using only a single file.
 As a consequence, TigerBeetle can run directly against a block device.

 ### Flexible Quorums

 There's something odd about a TigerBeetle cluster.
 We recommend using an even number of `6` replicas.
 Usually, consensus implementations use `2f + 1` nodes, `3` or `5`, to have a clear majority for quorums.
 TigerBeetle uses so-called flexible quorums.
 For `6` replicas, the replication quorum is only `3`.
 It is enough for only a half of the cluster to persist a prepare durably to disk